 - The LED light illuminates the precise area being fixed

-- It performs at slightly faster speeds than most drills
+- Performs at slightly faster speeds than most drills

-- It measure 7 inches in length and weighs 2 pounds
+- Measure 7 inches in length and weighs 2 pounds

 - Adjusting the positions on the offset is not very quick